ConsenSysMesh/Luxarity-SensuiMod/README.md

 - **safeRedeemOrder:** luxarity-lambda-sensui-csi-develop-safeRedeemOrder

 **inputs per function (smart contract):**
-- **soldOrderToMint:** {"tokenURI": "STRING", "saleAmount": UINT256 , "buyerID": BYTES32, "redemptionHash": BYTES32}
+- **soldOrderToMint:** {"tokenURI": "STRING", "saleAmount": UINT256 , "buyerID": STRING THAT SHOULD BE SHA256 HASH OF BUYER EMAIL, "redemptionHash": STRING THAT SHOULD BE SHA256 HASH OF REDEPTION CODE, WHICH CAN BE ANY UNIQUE AND ACCESSIBLE COMBINATION OF INFORMATION EACH BUYER HAS ACCESS TO}

 - **chooseDonation:** {"buyerID": "STRING", "charityName": UINT256 , "chosenDonateAmount": BYTES32}

-- **makeDonation:** {"proofHash": BYTES32, "proofURL": "STRING" , "madeDonationAmount": UINT256, "charityName": "STRING"}
+- **makeDonation:** {"proofHash": STRING THAT SHOULD BE SHA256 HASH OF PROOF OF DONATION DATA, "proofURL": "STRING" , "madeDonationAmount": UINT256, "charityName": "STRING"}

 - **redeemOrder:** {"buyerID": BYTES32, "redemptionHash": BYTES32 , "buyerAddress": ADDRESS, "tokenId": UINT256}

-- **safeRedeemOrder:** {"buyerID": BYTES32, "redemptionHash": BYTES32 , "buyerAddress": ADDRESS, "tokenId": UINT256}
+- **safeRedeemOrder:** {"buyerID": STRING THAT SHOULD BE SHA256 HASH OF BUYER EMAIL, "redemptionHash": STRING THAT SHOULD BE SHA256 HASH OF REDEPTION CODE, WHICH CAN BE ANY UNIQUE AND ACCESSIBLE COMBINATION OF INFORMATION EACH BUYER HAS ACCESS TO, "buyerAddress": ADDRESS, "tokenId": UINT256}

 **test key and secret key to authorize calls**
 Access Key: AKIAIEYMLW6AU5ZWK7OQ
 Secret Key: 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

+**INFURA key used**
+Access Key: dafcac3faf174e009483337759967f85

+## Database Credentials
+Host: luxarity.cijmyc3a39cj.us-east-1.rds.amazonaws.com
+User: b4siga
+Password: Social1mp4ct
+Database: lux
+Port: 5432

 ## Common Bugs